All Around Austin

 Pioneer Museum

-With over three acres, experience the pioneer life in early Texas of the German settlers.
+With over three acres, experience the pioneer life of the German settlers in early Texas.
 Ten buildings illustrate a life before automobiles and air conditioning.
-Walk through the log cabin and imagine a life there, redefines the word rustic.
+Walk through the log cabin and imagine a life there, redefining the word rustic.
 Visit the Weber Sunday House, a small house located in town for ranchers to use for shopping and attending services.

 Forget about the convenience of indoor plumbing and imagine the spending days in the dust and the heat when you walk through the Arhelger Bathhouse.
 Kids can sit in the antique school desks and read German off the blackboard at the White Oak School.